 In most organizations, communication typically happens from the top down.
 Management teams often feel largely responsible for communicating necessary information and deliberating amongst themselves with little to no input from the employees.

-To implement effective change and make balanced decisions, consider a bottom-up business communication plan where employees can contribute their ideas and opinions … and have these discussed openly by other employees and management.
+To implement effective change and make balanced decisions, consider this internal communication trend: a bottom-up business communication plan where employees can contribute their ideas and opinions … and have these discussed openly by other employees and management.
 By involving the non-managerial team in decision making, it is likely to enhance collaboration and appreciation for what management is doing.

 How do you do this?